 Most of these devices last less than five years.
 It’s important to keep in mind that all carbon monoxide detectors eventually wear out.
 If yours is at least three years old, it’s probably time to replace it.
 You can also test your detector using a CO test kit, which is available at many retail stores.

-Q: How often should I change the standard throw-away 1 filter?
+How often should I change a standard throwaway filter?

-A: SEER stands for Seasonal Energy Efficiency Ratio.
-Basically, it tells you how efficiently it converts electricity to cooling comfort.
+SEER is short for Seasonal Energy Efficiency Ratio.
+This rating essentially tells you how efficient your system is.
 The higher the SEER rating, the more efficient the system.
-By federal law all units must be a 13 SEER or higher.
+Every unit must be rated as a 13 SEER or higher according to federal law.

 AFUE, or Annual Fuel Utilization Efficiency, symbolizes how many heating dollars are being converted to the heat energy that enters your home and how many heating dollars are lost.
 A majority of older heaters are 60% efficient, meaning that for every dollar you spend to heat your home, 40 cents of it goes up the chimney.
 According to federal law, all furnaces must now be at least 80% efficient.
 Our team of professionals can help you find a furnace that’s even more efficient!
 Our customers often receive excellent returns on their new furnace investments because the reduced costs of the bills cover the costs of their new heaters!

 What temperature should I set my thermostat to if I want to go away for a few days?

 Our Columbia HVAC experts recommend that you set it to 65° F if you plan on leaving during the winter.
 This is low enough to save you money and energy, but warm enough to keep your pipes from freezing.
 We also recommend that you turn your main water supply off when you go on trips.
 Water leaks can cause excessive damage if you’re not there to address the problem.